architecture-building-systems/CityEnergyAnalyst/docs/developer/how-to-review-a-pull-request.rst

 Now you have made sure the PR is going to improve the CEA, thank you for your time!
 You may go ahead and merge the PR.
-If the new changes would affect many users, you might consider publish it on the #_critical_updates channel on Slack.
+If the new changes would affect many users, you might want to consider publishing it on the #_critical_updates channel on Slack.